ucsb-cs148/w25/_lectures/lect04.md

 You are not only permitted, but *strongly encouraged* even, to make *additional repos* in addition to your main project repo that contains extra "proof of concept", and "practice code" for your project.

-These are someetimes called *spikes*.
+These are sometimes called *spikes*.

-You can name these with private or public repos in the `ucsb-cs148-s21` github org names such as `spike-t1-try-spotify-api` and then give your team access to them.
+You can name these with private or public repos in the `ucsb-cs148-w24` github org names such as `spike-t1-try-spotify-api` and then give your team access to them.

 You may want to make such repos part of your learning plan.

 # If you have extra time

 * Kanban board column (if not *fully* done)
-  - If the Kanban board column for [lab02](https://ucsb-cs148.github.io/w23/lab/lab02/) is not complete (i.e all stories groomed with clear acceptance criteria), work on that.
+  - If the Kanban board column for [lab02](https://ucsb-cs148.github.io/w24/lab/lab02/) is not complete (i.e all stories groomed with clear acceptance criteria), work on that.
   - This should be finished by Thursday if possible, Friday midnight *at the latest* so your team is making progress!
 Note that Friday's Section will be all taken up by the First Retrospective
-* Finish anything you were "in the middle of" when time ran out last Section.
+* Finish anything you were "in the middle of" when time ran out last meeting.
 * If that's done, choose either:
   - Get started on the learning plan
   - Futher definition on iterations towards your MVP